 Grab your ear buds.

 There is nothing like the constant sound of children crying and arguing to upset the household.
 Whether it’s a colicky baby or a fussy toddler who will not be pacified, getting to your happy place can be as simple as a pair of ear buds and a ten minute playlist of happy music.
 When you hit the end of your rope music is a great leveler and using ear buds gives you the chance to find a quiet(er), private place in the midst of the family chaos, even if you can’t leave the room.
+It can be a great way to fit a little joy into your busy day.
+Your favorite music can also make household chores more fun.

 Yoga isn’t for everyone but learning to quiet the body and control your breathing can help bring your heart rate back to a healthy level.
 When that last glass of spilled milk hits the fan and you feel the nuclear mommy melt start, take a moment to center your breathing.
 Find a place to sit and get some much-needed oxygen back into your system.
 Whether it’s a yoga pose or simply grounding yourself in a comfortable chair, inhale and exhale until your body relaxes.